 The compressor was the end of the line, not a fix

-So we priced both in writing, line by line, and replacement won on its own merits.
+We priced both in writing, line by line, and replacement won on its own merits.

-A 3-ton Goodman heat pump, sized to the house and not to a catalog
+A 3-ton Goodman heat pump, sized to the house

-The homeowner wanted heating and cooling on one platform instead of a furnace plus a separate AC.
+The homeowner wanted heating and cooling on one platform instead of a furnace plus separate AC.
 A heat pump gives you that at better efficiency than the two-box approach.
-I ran a Manual J load calculation on the house and it landed at 3 tons, so a 3-ton Goodman high-efficiency heat pump matched the requirement without oversizing it into short, sloppy cycles.
+We ran a Manual J load calculation on the house and it landed at 3 tons, so a 3-ton Goodman high-efficiency heat pump matched the requirement without oversizing it into short, sloppy cycles.

 - Goodman 3-ton high-efficiency outdoor condenser, sized to the load calc